top of page

 Dr. Esther Shekinah is a Research Agronomist at Michael Fields Agricultural Institute with more than 20 years of sustainable agriculture research experience in both India and the US.
 In addition to leading the WiWiC team, she is researching cover crops and industrial hemp with the goal of developing production practices that encourage diversity in organic cropping systems.

-Dane, Jefferson, Rock Counties
+Dane, Jefferson, Rock, Milwaukee,

 SARA GEORGE